Strategery-Inc/jira-harvest-time-tracker/README.md

 Download this **free** JIRA Plugin at: https://marketplace.atlassian.com/1211356

+### OnDemand Support
+This plugin is not yet available for OnDemand.
+As shown in the roadmap below we're planning on adding it there right after we integrate it with JIRA Worklogs.
+We appreciate your reviews asking for OnDemand availability and we'll do our best to have that ready as soon as possible.

 ### Found a Bug?

 If you find a bug with the add-on please report it in the [Issues](https://github.com/Strategery-Inc/jira-harvest-time-tracker/issues) section.
 We'll make sure its squashed quickly!